South Africans vote in first "Born Free" election

 "REASSURINGLY BORING"

-Besides being easy fodder for cartoonists who have revelled in the freedom of speech enshrined in the post-apartheid constitution, Nkandla has exposed the gulf between current and former ANC leaders, in particular Nelson Mandela, South Africa's first black president who died in December.
+Besides being easy fodder for the cartoonists who have revelled in the freedom of speech enshrined in the post-apartheid constitution, Nkandla has exposed the gulf between current and former ANC leaders, in particular Nelson Mandela, South Africa's first black president, who died in December.

 It has also become the rallying cry for those who feel the ANC's dominance as it enters its third decade in power has damaged the soul of the 102-year-old former liberation movement.